JonathanAndrews/robot_pong/README.md

 python3 run_training.py
 ```

 If you open up the run_training.py file you'll be able to see many different variables that control different aspects of how the AI learns.
-Feel free to adjust them yourself in an attempt to get a smarter AI.
+Feel free to adjust them yourself if you want to attempt to get a smarter AI.

 ## API Reference